prjemian/docs_demo/README.md

        make builder
     where "builder" is one of the supported builders, e.g. html, latex or linkcheck.

-Switch back to the repository root directory, then commit to git:
+Switch back to the repository root directory, then commit this new directory to git:

     popd
     git commit -ma "create documentation directory"